-To attract and retain well-qualified executives, it is the Committee's policy to establish base salaries at levels and provide benefit packages that are considered to be competitive.
+To attract and retain well-qualified executives, it is the Committee's policy to establish base salaries at levels and provide benefit packages that have been confirmed to be competitive.
 Base salaries of senior executives are determined by the Committee by comparing each executive's position with similar positions in companies of similar type, size and financial performance.
-The Committee uses surveys provided by the compensation consulting firm to make this comparison.
-Although some of the companies included in the peer indices used in the graph of cumulative total stockholder return are among the companies included in the surveys, the surveys are not limited to those companies since the Company competes for talent with a wide range of corporations.
-In general, the Committee has targeted salaries to be at the median of base salaries paid for comparable positions by companies included in the surveys provided by the compensation consulting firm.
-Other factors considered by the Committee are the executive's performance, the executive's current compensation, the competitive marketplace, and the Company's or the applicable business unit's performance (determined by reference to pre-tax levels of profit and levels of sales).
-Although the Committee does not give specific weight to any particular factor, the most weight is given to the executive's performance (in determining whether to adjust significantly above or below the current salary level) and a significant but lesser weight is generally given to the comparative survey data.
-In general, base salaries for the Company's executive officers during 1995 were equal to or slightly below the median of salaries paid by companies included in the surveys.
-The 1995 average base salary of senior executives increased 12.9% over the previous year's level as a result of a combination of factors, including improved individual performance, improved or continued excellent performance by the applicable business unit (and Company), promotions, increased responsibilities and adjustments obligated by employment agreements.
+The Committee uses surveys provided by the independent compensation consulting firm in making that comparison.
+Although some of the companies included in the peer index used in the graph of cumulative total stockholder return are among the companies included in the surveys, the surveys are not limited to those companies since the Company competes for talent with a wide range of corporations.
+In general, the Committee has targeted salaries to be at the median to 75th percentile of base salaries paid for comparable positions by companies included in the surveys provided by the independent compensation consulting firm.
+Other factors considered by the Committee are the executive's performance, the executive's current compensation and the Company's or the applicable business unit's performance (determined by reference to pre-tax levels of profit and levels of sales).
+Although the Committee does not give specific weight to any particular factor, the most weight is given to the executive's performance (in determining whether to adjust above or below the current salary level), and a significant but lesser weight is generally given to the comparative survey data.
+In general, base salaries for the Company's executive officers during 1997 were equal to the median of salaries paid by companies included in the surveys.
+The 1997 average base salary of senior executives increased over the previous year's level as a result of a combination of factors, including improved individual performance, improved or continued excellent performance by the applicable business unit (and Company), promotions and increased responsibilities.